-Dr. Harold Raymond Nicklin was born near Millbank in Perth County on the 10th of November, 1888.
+Dr. Harold Raymond Nicklin was born near Millbank (Perth County), Ontario on the 10th of November, 1888.
 Dr. Nicklin was the eldest of 2 children born to Robert Nicklin and the former Clara Tucker.
 His parents were farmers and he had a younger brother named Herbert Johnston Nicklin.
-Dr. Nicklin was raised on a farm located at Lot 12, Concession 8 in Mornington Township an he was educated in local schools prior to attending model training in Stratford.
+Dr. Nicklin was raised on a farm located at Lot 12, Concession 8 in Mornington Township and he was educated in local schools prior to attending model training in Stratford.
 He taught school and earned funds to further his education.

 Dr. Nicklin initially pursued a science degree at The University of Toronto.
 His medical training was obtained at Queen’s University.
 While at Queen’s, Dr. Nicklin was the Assistant Editor of the school newspaper and he enjoyed playing football.
 Dr. Nicklin graduated M.D. in 1917.

 He enlisted in the Canadian Army Medical Corps in Kingston, Ontario on the 12th of December, 1916.
 It is believed that Dr. Nicklin completed his studies prior to his Canadian Army Medical Training or he did it in tandem.
 On his Officer’s Declaration Paper, he was described as being 5’11” tall, 168 lbs with blue eyes.
 Dr. Nicklin served overseas in England and France.
 He spent time in hospital recovering from a severe case of influenza from October 12th, 1918 until October 20th, 1918 when he was cleared to return to active service.
 Dr. Nicklin was struck off strength due to demobilization on the 14th of October 1919.

 Upon his return to Canada, Dr. Nicklin practiced medicine in Milverton (Perth County), Ontario.